INNVTV/NetCore-Clean-Architecture/Services/README.md

 Swagger is used extensively to aid in API documentatio, client integration and code generation.

 ## WebHooks
 APIs for integration with 3rd party systems such as Stripe or Event Grid.
+As well as background processes within your system.

     Webhook Endpoints: /webhooks